Poppy (novel)

 Poppy is a children's novel written by Avi and illustrated by Brian Floca.
 The novel was first published by Orchard Books in 1995.
 Poppy is the first-published of Avi's Tales From Dimwood Forest series.
 Within the narrative sequence of the series, it is the third book.
 The complete series is composed of Ragweed, Ragweed and Poppy, Poppy, Poppy and Rye, Ereth's Birthday, Poppy's Return, and Poppy and Ereth.
 In 1996, Poppy received the Boston Globe–Horn Book Award for fiction.

 Background

 Avi conceived the idea for Poppy while living in Corvallis, Oregon, when his wife was a visiting professor at Oregon State University.
-At a university bookstore, he found a book written by a naturalist, who described his experience rescuing a baby owlet and nurturing it back to health and into the wild.
+At a university bookstore, he found a book entitled One Man's Owl by Bernd Heinrich who described his experience rescuing a baby owlet and nurturing it back to health and into the wild.
 Avi found the book "fascinating" and decided to write his own novel about an owl named Mr. Ocax.
 While developing the story, however, Avi's interest shifted towards the mouse that Mr. Ocax planned to eat, and the mouse eventually became the primary focus of the book.
 Both the book and the mouse were originally named Pip, but after discovering that another children's book existed about a mouse named Pip, he decided to rename the book and the character to Poppy.